Jthora/lunarPhaseEventsCalendarGenerator/README.md

 # Lunar Phase Events Calendar Generator
-A script that produces a .ics file of Lunar Phases for any particular year (defaults to current year)
+A script that produces an .ics file of Lunar Phases for any particular year (defaults to current year)

 ![Lunar Phase Events](./lunarPhaseEventsCalendarGenerator-small.png)